+Operating Mode Equation for Calculating Baud Rate (1) Equation for Calculating UBRR Value Asynchronous Normal Mode (U2X = 0) $BAUD = \frac{f{OSC}}{16(UBRR+1)}$ $UBRR = \frac{f{OSC}}{16BAUD} - 1$ Asynchronous Double Speed Mode (U2X = 1) $BAUD = \frac{f{OSC}}{8(UBRR+1)}$ $UBRR = \frac{f{OSC}}{8BAUD} - 1$ Synchronous Master Mode $BAUD = \frac{f{OSC}}{2(UBRR + 1)}$ $UBRR = \frac{f{OSC}}{2BAUD} - 1$

+Table 19-1.
+Equations for Calculating Baud Rate Register Setting fOSC System Oscillator clock frequency

-Operating Mode Equation for Calculating Baud Rate (1) Equation for Calculating UBRR Value Asynchronous Normal mode (U2X = 0) $BAUD = \frac{f{OSC}}{16(UBRR+1)}$ $UBRR = \frac{f{OSC}}{16BAUD} - 1$ Asynchronous Double Speed Mode (U2X = 1) $BAUD = \frac{f{OSC}}{8(UBRR+1)}$ $UBRR = \frac{f{OSC}}{8BAUD} - 1$ Synchronous Master Mode $BAUD = \frac{f{OSC}}{2(UBRR+1)}$ $UBRR = \frac{f{OSC}}{2BAUD} - 1$ Note: 1.
-The baud rate is defined to be the transfer rate in bit per second (bps) BAUD Baud rate (in bits pe r second, bps) fOSC System Oscillator clo ock frequency UBRR Contents of the UBF RH and UBRRL Registers () - 4095) Some examples of UBRR valupage 153. ues for some system clock fr requencies are found in Table 60 on Double Speed Operation (U2X) The transfer rate can be double for the asynchronous operation CSRA.
-Setting this bit only has sing synchronous operation. s effect Setting this bit will reduce the divisor of the baud rate divider from 16 to 8, effectively doubling the transfer rate for asynchronous communication.
-Note however that the Receiver will in this case only use half the number of samples (reduced from 16 to 8) for data sampling and clock recovery, and therefore a more accurate baud rate setting and system clock are required when this mode is used.
+Note: 1.
+The baud rate is defined to be the transfer rate in bit per second (bps).

+BAUD Baud rate (in bits per second, bps)

+UBRR Contents of the UBRRH and UBRRL Registers, (0 - 4095)

+Some examples of UBRR values for some system clock frequencies are found in Table 19-9 (see page 163).

+19.3.2 Double Speed Operation (U2X)

+The transfer rate can be doubled by setting the U2X bit in UCSRA.
+Setting this bit only has effect for the asynchronous operation.
+Set this bit to zero when using synchronous operation.

+Setting this bit will reduce the divisor of the baud rate divider from 16 to 8, effectively doubling the transfer rate for asynchronous communication.
+Note however that the receiver will in this case only use half the number of samples (reduced from 16 to 8) for data sampling and clock recovery, and therefore a more accurate baud rate setting and system clock are required when this mode is used.
 For the Transmitter, there are no downsides.

+19.3.3 External Clock

-External Clock External clocking is used by the Synchronous Slave modes of operation.
-The description in this section refers to Figure 62 on page 131 for details.
-External clock input from the XCK pin is sampled by a synchronization register to minimize the chance of meta-stability.
-The output from the synchronization register must then pass through an edge detector before it can be used by the Transmitter and Receiver.
-This process intro- duces a two CPU clock period delay and therefore the maximum external XCK clock frequency is limited by the following equation: $f{XCK} < \frac{f{OSC}}{4}$ Note that f {osc} depends on the s add some margin to avoid pos ource.
-It is therefore recommend uency variations. ided to Synchronous Clock Operation r).
-The dependency betweer The basic principle is that da h the clock edges and data san ata input (on RxD) is sampled mpling
+External clocking is used by the synchronous Slave modes of operation.
+The description in this section refers to Figure 19-2 for details.

+External clock input from the XCK pin is sampled by a synchronization register to minimize the chance of metastability.
+The output from the synchronization register must then pass through an edge detector before it can be used by the Transmitter and receiver.
+This process introduces a two CPU clock period delay and therefore the maximum external XCK clock frequency is limited by the following equation:

-Table 52.
-Fouations for Calculating Baud Bate Register Setting Equations for outouturing Duud Huite ricgiolor Oclinig
+$$f{XCK} < \frac{f{OSC}}{4}$$

+Note that $f{osc}$ depends on the stability of the system clock source.
+It is therefore recommended to add some margin to avoid possible loss of data due to frequency variations.

+19.3.4 Synchronous Clock Operation

+When Synchronous mode is used (UMSEL = 1), the XCK pin will be used as either clock input (Slave) or clock output (Master).
+The dependency between the clock edges and data sampling or data change is the same.
+The basic principle is that data input (on RxD) is sampled at the opposite XCK clock edge of the edge the data output (TxD) is changed.

-Figure 63.
-Synchronous Mode XCK Timing
+Figure 19-3.
+Synchronous Mode XCK Timing.

 The UCPOL bit UCRSC selects which XCK clock edge is used for data sampling and which is used for data change.
-As Figure 63 shows, when UCPOL is zero the data will be changed at rising XCK edge and sampled at falling XCK edge.
+As Figure 19-3 shows, when UCPOL is zero the data will be changed at rising XCK edge and sampled at falling XCK edge.
 If UCPOL is set, the data will be changed at falling XCK edge and sampled at rising XCK edge.

-Frame Formats
+19.4 Frame Formats